 Description

-EXTERIOR: tall structure on a high brick plinth.
-The framing comprises three, roughly-square panels between the sill and the wall-plate and tie-beam trusses exposed in the north-west and south-east gable ends; one with four struts above the tie beam and the other has a V-strut.
-There is a small plank timber door with strap hinges set within a reduced opening in the plinth on the north-west side.
-Set high in the gable above is a small, rectangular two-light opening with a V-strut above the lintel.
-The roof is surmounted by a wooden, gabled flight lantern which has alighting ledges and entry holes to each side.
+The dovecote, dated to the early 17th century, is located 80 meters southeast of Pumphouse Farmhouse.
+It is constructed with a timber frame and red brick infill, topped with a plain tiled roof.
+The building has a square plan and stands tall on a high brick plinth.
+The framing features three roughly square panels between the sill and the wall plate, with tie-beam trusses visible in the northwest and southeast gable ends.
+One gable end includes four struts above the tie beam, while the other has a V-strut.
+On the northwest side, there is a small plank timber door with strap hinges set within a reduced opening in the plinth.
+Above this, high in the gable, is a small rectangular two-light opening with a V-strut above the lintel.
+The roof is topped with a wooden, gabled flight lantern that has alighting ledges and entry holes on each side.
+Although the interior could not be inspected in 2017, it is known to be lined with approximately 250 L-shaped timber nesting boxes that do not have alighting ledges.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.